Mjz86/c_colon/README.md

 even tho the call instruction is faster than pushing them manually, the registers are still being spilled to the stack , so in every case , a dynamic call necessarily has to store the registers necessary in the stack . all we did was , for static calls, reduce the burden of the runtime to the link time analysis.

-> limits:
+---

+limits

 the architecture must have at least 5 pointer sized registers.

+---

-> namespace and header:
+namespace and header

 this abi specifies a number of type and function apis supplemental to those required by the c colon standard. a header file named mccabi.h will be provided by implementations that declares these apis. the reference header file included with this abi definition shall be the authoritative definition of the apis.

-these apis will be placed in a namespace __mccabiv1. the header file will also declare a namespace alias abi for __mccabiv1. it is expected that users will use the alias, and the remainder of the abi specification will use it as well.
+these apis will be placed in a namespace `__mccabiv1`. the header file will also declare a namespace alias abi for  `__mccabiv1`. it is expected that users will use the alias, and the remainder of the abi specification will use it as well.

 in general, api objects defined as part of this abi are assumed to be extern "c:". however, some (many?) are specified to be extern "c" or extern "c++" if they:

 - are expected to be called by users from c/c++ code, e.g. longjmp_unwind/throw/...; or
 - are expected to be called only implicitly by compiled code, and are likely to be implemented in c/c++.

-> compatibility:
+---

+compatibility

 - extern "c:" :
  the function has c colon abi , no restrictions.